BRG | Feb 1, 2024 | 0

 The words of a father, and mother, will have an impact for a lifetime.
 Don’t waste the opportunity to connect with your children on a few extra hours at the office to buy things that will wear out.

-Now, specifically to the fathers out there: you need to take care of your health.
+Now specifically to the fathers out there.
+You need to take care of your health.
 No really!
 If you are overweight, out of shape, suffering from signs of (or more likely ignoring), high blood pressure, diabetes, or other chronic diseases – the time to fix it is NOW!
 Otherwise, you won’t be around to watch your children or grandchildren grow up!

 Unfortunately, I can speak about this from experience.
 My dad’s father died two years before I was born.
 Neither I, nor any of my siblings ever got to meet him.
 My dad’s mom passed before my three younger brothers were born.
-Sadly, the ‘generational’ curse did not stop there as my father passed away almost nine years ago.
+Sadly, the ‘generational’ curse did not stop there as my father passed away almost eleven years ago.
 He has missed the birth of two grandchildren by my younger brothers and their wives, missed my son’s wedding to a wonderful young woman, and has missed countless other moments that could have been remembered for a lifetime.

 Getting healthy can be overwhelming.
 The farther away from health you are, the more overwhelming it can be.
 Don’t let that stop you.
 Seek help from someone you can trust and knows how to get you where you want to go.
 Look at your nutrition, exercise habits, how you think and talk – to yourself – as well as others.
 And make sure that you consider how your body functions in general!
 You can spend $1000s on supplements and gym memberships, but if your body – specifically your nervous system – is not operating at its best, you won’t get the full benefit.
 In fact, you are likely wasting your money.